 No wonder that the customer journey is more popular than ever.
 Google searches for “customer journey” have increased 10 fold over 5 years.
 But at this point, a Google search is pretty much where the operation stops for many marketers.

-Customer journey mapping is “on the radar” of many, but quite few have managed to actually map the behavior of their customers.
+Customer journey attribution and mapping is “on the radar” of many, but quite few have managed to actually map the behavior of their customers.
 At this point, “not tracking marketing performance at all” is still the most popular “measuring” method, according to this marketing maturity report.
 Almost everyone is talking the talk, but few are taking the steps needed to walk the walk.

 Have marketers just given up?
 It looks like the majority is just looking at what others are doing.
 Now is the time for you to get ahead of the competition.